charigyang/made2order/README.md

 ## How to use

-We have included a demo on how to run on RDS, MNIST and SVHN.
-Check `main.py`
+We have included a demo on how to train on several datsets (RDS, MNIST and SVHN).
+Check `main.py`.
+The dataset should be downloaded automatically on the first run (or created on the fly, as in RDS).

-To run this on your own dataset, simply create a dataloader.
+To run this on your own dataset, simply create a dataloader of the same nature.

 ## Citation
 If you find this repository helpful, please consider citing our work: